mariotlemes/non3GPP-WiFi/README.md

 sudo ifconfig wlan1 192.168.1.2
 sudo wpa_supplicant -i wlan1 -c $HOME/wpa_supplicant.conf && sleep 2
 ```
 Done!
-At this point, the virtual interface wlan1 is connected to wlan0 which acts as a wifi access point.
+At this point, the virtual interface wlan1 (ip address 192.168.1.1/24) is connected to wlan0 (ip address 192.168.1.10/24) which acts as a wifi access point.
 If success, the output will look like below:

 <p align="center">
     <img src="figs/success-interface-y1.png" height="200"/>